Gaspachow/minishell-42/README.md

 # minishell-42
 tp0ns/gsmets - 42 school - group project

-# /!\ WIP - This project is under construction
+# Project validated - 100%

 # Description
 The existence of shells is linked to the very existence of IT.